Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Identification

-Solving \eqref{EDPMqrl.eq.supp.identification.1} for $y$ yields the causal quantile $Y_{\nu,\rho}^{z}$.
+for $r$ yields the causal quantile $R_{\nu,\rho}^{z}$.
 In general, a closed-form inverse is unavailable, so this equation is solved numerically using a standard root-finding algorithm.
-For a continuous survival function, the resulting solution is equivalent to the formal definition of $Y_{\nu,\rho}^{z}$ in \eqref{EDPMqrl.eq.causal.potential.3}.
-Finally, the OSQC is identified as
+This approach avoids estimating the quantile from a finite simulated sample within the TAS principal stratum, which can be unstable at larger values of $\nu$ or when $\mP[Y^{0}>\nu,Y^{1}>\nu]$ is small.
+For a continuous survival function, the resulting solution is equivalent to the formal definition of the exposure-specific residual-life quantile within the TAS principal stratum.
+Finally, the PSQC is identified as